Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/maintain and growing your audience.md

 	Instead raise your prices instead, that allows more time for marketing and leads to that virtuous cycle I was talking about.

+## growing your audience checklist

+- [ ] set aside regular time to focus on your marketing
+- [ ] keep a list of possible topic to write about
+- [ ] don't be afraid to be yourself in your email
+- [ ] experiment to find the best way of adding more people to your list
+- [ ] create a way for your audience to start talking to one another and sharing
+- [ ] consider alternatives (books, videos, podcast, workshop etc) and be more ambitious in your marketing approach as you gain more confidence.

-So let's do a quick summary of that and then we'll take our last break before we are done.
-So growing your audience, your checklist for this, includes setting aside regular time to focus on marketing, so you're putting out your marketing material regularly, Friday afternoons.
-Let's go to one with me, keep a list of possible topics that you can write about, so that you're not starting from a blank sheet every time.
+set aside regular time to focus on marketing, so you're putting out your marketing material regularly, Friday afternoons is paul's routine.

+keep a list of possible topics that you can write about, so that you're not starting from a blank sheet every time.
-Don't be afraid to be yourself in your emails, you are an amazing precious snowflake that's got something unique to bring to the world.
-And I say that dripping with irony but at the same time I do totally mean it from a marketing point of view.
-Experiment to find the best way of adding more people to your list some things will work better than others and don't be afraid to dump something if it doesn't work.

-I'd podcast for 16 years and then went, no, this isn't working anymore and stopped, right?
-Create a way for your audience to start talking to one another and sharing, and consider alternatives and be more ambitious in your marketing approach as you gain more confidence.